Send Amazon CloudWatch Metrics to Loggly

 Metrics are stats relating to the performance of your systems.
-You can push your Amazon Cloudwatch metrics to Loggly using our AWS Lambda Script.
-Please note these instructions are for Cloudwatch Metrics Logs, which are different from Cloudwatch logs.
-Follow the instructions below.
+You can push your Amazon CloudWatch metrics to Loggly using our AWS Lambda Script.
+Please note these instructions are for Cloudwatch Metrics, which are different from CloudWatch logs.

 1. Encrypt Loggly Customer Token

-Encrypt the Loggly Customer Token using the AWS CLI
+Encrypt the Loggly Customer Token using the AWS CLI.
+Please retain the quotes around the TOKEN below.

 aws kms encrypt --key-id alias/logglyCustomerToken --plaintext "TOKEN"